-The hoses used in your LP gas system meet stringent requirements, and are rated to withstand many times the pressures encountered in the system.
-Check the hoses for weather checking or other signs of deterioration every time you have the LP gas tank filled or serviced.
+The hoses used in your Propane system meet stringent requirements, and are rated to withstand many times the pressures encountered in the system.
+Check the hoses for weather checking or other signs of deterioration every time you have the Propane tank filled or serviced.
 When you replace hoses, be sure that replacements are properly rated and approved for RV use.